All Episodes

 Now, last night, the House Rules Committee, which is, I think, chaired by David Dreyer of California, shut down Steve King's ability to offer his amendment to completely defund Obamacare on the continuing resolution to fund the government through the end of the year.

-And the House Republicans are are I look at I hate to I hate to put it this way, but they're they're hiding behind parliamentary rules to say that would somehow violate what their newer majority is all about to allow his amendment.
+And the House Republicans are, look, I hate to put it this way, but they're hiding behind parliamentary rules to say that would somehow violate what their new majority is all about to allow his amendment.

-They seem to be saying that we're gonna run an ethically proper house.
+They seem to be saying that we're going to run an ethically proper house.

 Pelosi didn't, but we are.